verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile.md

 ## Dockerfile

-Docker can build container images by reading the instructions on how to build the image from a so-called Dockerfile or more generally, Containerfile.
+Docker builds container images by reading instructions from a 'Dockerfile' or, more broadly, a 'Containerfile.'"
 The basic docs on how Dockerfiles work can be found at <https://docs.docker.com/engine/reference/builder/>.

 ## Write your first Dockerfile